gaelmoccand/Cpp_Weekly/optional/README.md

 ```

 It is also possible to use **in_place** tag to specify that the default constructor must be used and to avoid the creation of temporary object and use of move ctor.
 As it can be seen in the code below, using in_place tag avoid the unnecessary call to a move ctor with a temporary.
 The object stored in the optional is created in place, in the same way as you would call **MyType{}**.
-No additional copy or move is needed.
+No additional copy or move is needed [1].

 ```cpp
 class MyType